-We see our work as part of a virtuous cycle of young Jewish engagement that fosters global connectedness, promotes a culture of service, connects young people with Israel and welcomes all who seek to lead actively Jewish lives.
+Our work aims to engage young Jews with Jewish values, promote a culture of service, connect young people with Israel and welcome all who seek to lead actively Jewish lives.

 The cycle begins with increasing numbers of young Jews participating in meaningful, relevant Jewish experiences that strengthen their ties to their Jewish identities and communities.
 As they become more deeply involved, they take ownership for creating compelling experiences that will attract their peers.
 Ultimately, they assume leadership roles in their communities, helping to shape and perpetuate a Jewish ecosystem equipped to engage future generations.

 We have developed two interdependent strategies to help us activate this cycle together with our partners.

 First, we use our grantmaking to support pluralistic organizations that directly engage large numbers of young Jews from teens to young adults.